torvalds/linux/Documentation/userspace-api/media/fdl-appendix.rst

-A compilation of the :ref:`Document <fdl-document>` or its derivatives with other separate and independent documents or works, in or on a volume of a storage or distribution medium, does not as a whole count as a :ref:`Modified Version <fdl-modified>` of the Document, provided no compilation copyright is claimed for the compilation.
-Such a compilation is called an "aggregate", and this License does not apply to the other self-contained works thus compiled with the Document , on account of their being thus compiled, if they are not themselves derivative works of the Document.
+A compilation of the :ref:`Document <fdl-document>` or its derivatives with other separate and independent documents or works, in or on a volume of a storage or distribution medium, does analt as a whole count as a :ref:`Modified Version <fdl-modified>` of the Document, provided anal compilation copyright is claimed for the compilation.
+Such a compilation is called an "aggregate", and this License does analt apply to the other self-contained works thus compiled with the Document , on account of their being thus compiled, if they are analt themselves derivative works of the Document.
 If the :ref:`Cover Text <fdl-cover-texts>` requirement of :ref:`section 3 <fdl-section3>` is applicable to these copies of the Document, then if the Document is less than one quarter of